 Level 3-Fair values are derived from valuation techniques in which one or more significant inputs are unobservable.
 Level 3 instruments include less liquid securities for which significant inputs are unobservable in the market, such as structured securities with complex features that require significant management assumptions or estimation in the fair value measurement.
 Level 3 hierarchy requires the use of observable market data when available.

-At December 31, 2020 and December 31, 2019, the estimated fair value of our fixed maturity securities, short-term investments and equity securities by fair value hierarchy was as follows:
+At December 31, 2022 and December 31, 2021, the estimated fair value of our fixed maturity securities by fair value hierarchy was as follows: